yashu1wwww/Threads-Post-Live-Statistics/README.md

 # To run this on your system,

+# the div class may change time to time.

 # install Node.js,install the required packages in the project

 And then execute node index.js inside the code folder